 1. Father John Misty – God’s Favorite Customer

-Coming off the release of last year’s sprawling social commentary Pure Comedy, Josh Tillman has knocked it out of the park once again, this time at the expense of some personal relationships and his own mental health.
-The gut-wrenching performances on “Please Don’t Die” and “The Songwriter” are among the most gripping displays of writing in his career thus far, something he accomplishes without compromising melody either.
-In fact, God’s Favorite Customer may be his catchiest and most addictive body of work yet – especially on the folk-doo wop skit “Mr. Tillman” and the percussive desert rock boogie “Date Night.”
-If Pure Comedy was Misty lashing out at humanity, God’s Favorite Customer is the retreat to his corridor, the nearly defeated stare of desperation into the mirror.
-It’s very much a continuation of the ‘70s inspired piano rock and songwriter jams we’re all now familiar with, but the collection of songs presented on this record are no less compelling than anything he’s ever released.
+Coming off the release of last year’s sprawling social commentary Pure Comedy, Josh Tillman has knocked it out of the park once again, this time at the expense of personal relationships and his own mental health.
+The gut-wrenching performances on “Please Don’t Die” and “The Songwriter” are among the most gripping displays of writing in his career thus far – something he achieves without compromising melody either.
+In fact, God’s Favorite Customer may be his catchiest and most addictive body of work yet – especially on the folky sing-a-long “Mr. Tillman” and the percussive desert rock boogie “Date Night.”
+If Pure Comedy was Misty lashing out at humanity, God’s Favorite Customer is the retreat to his corridor followed by a nearly defeated stare of desperation into the mirror.
+It’s very much a continuation of the ’70s-inspired piano rock and songwriter jams we’re all now familiar with, but the collection of songs presented on this record are no less compelling than anything he’s ever released.